 I got a couple of responses to last week’s newsletter about the reading-and-journaling approach.
 Next week, I’ll share an example from when I translated a particular short story.
 In the meantime, here’s the story at Asymptote Journal.
 The author did some interesting things with the opening and the narrative voice and, while translating, it helped me appreciate the story in a way that I never would have otherwise.
 Oh, there’s a bit of audio there of me reading in the original Gujarati too.

-I’ll close with something else I say in (more earnest) response to the question mentioned at the beginning.
-Translators come to the discipline because of our love for language, culture, a particular writer’s work; our need to inhabit a literary work in ways that only the act of translation will allow; or simply because we only find ourselves and our kind in books written in our mother tongues.
+I’ll close with something else I say in a (more earnest) response to the question mentioned at the beginning.
+Translators come to the discipline because of our love for language, culture, or a particular writer’s work; our need to inhabit a literary work in ways that only the act of translation will allow; or simply because we only find ourselves and our kind in books written in our mother tongues.
 Whatever the reasons drawing us to translation, what keeps us there are the myriad pleasures and challenges of weighing and playing with language to carefully transplant a story and its world.
 Every translator I know has expressed how seriously they take this responsibility and how hard they work at it.
 Yet, most translators are not recognized or compensated adequately.
 This will only change if more readers embrace works in translation.

 So my request to you this week: please give a shoutout to a translated work—contemporary or classic—that you’ve recently read and loved.